Sparse learned kernels for interpretable and efficient medical time series processing: Discussion

 We also highlighted potential limitations in the datasets used for evaluation, as some labeling inaccuracies and discrepancies were observed in the test set samples with the poorest performance.
 This suggests that the practical maximum achievable performance for PPG artifact detection on these test sets may be limited by the quality of the available ground truth labels.
+Additionally, while we employed several hold-out sets for the PPG task to demonstrate the generalizability of our method, the datasets suffer from a small number of test subjects, limiting the statistical power of our result; further research is imperative to verify that the success of this methodology holds with a more diverse population.
+We evaluated our model on real-world noise, employing datasets whose distributions likely model the most common sources of noise (e.g., motion artifacts in the TROIKA dataset), though admittedly it was not possible to assess the robustness of our methodology to all possible noise sources.
+With all of this in mind, our methodology, and the field as a whole, would benefit from validation on large datasets composed of a large number of subjects under conditions that would generate a diversity of noise distributions.
+We have previously advocated for a broader effort \cite{RudinOpEd} to tackle this daunting task in future work.

-In conclusion, our method provides a robust, interpretable, and efficient approach for PPG signal quality assessment, making it competitive with deep learning approaches in performance and yet suitable for deployment on low-power devices.
+In conclusion, our method provides a robust, interpretable, and efficient approach for medical signal processing, making it competitive with deep learning approaches in performance and yet suitable for deployment on low-power devices.

 While our findings are promising, further research is needed to validate our approach in other medical signal-processing applications.
-Nonetheless, our study provides a solid foundation for the development of efficient, interpretable, and high-performing medical signal processing models.
-The application of our method to other physiological signals, such as electrocardiography, and tasks could be explored, as well as the integration of our approach with other wearable devices like consumer pulse-oximeters, smart-rings, smart watches, and other low-profile devices for real-time signal quality assessment.
-Our work paves the way for the integration of deep-learned quality signal processing into low-power wearable devices.
+The application of our method to other physiological signals and tasks could be explored, as well as the integration of our approach with other wearable devices like consumer pulse-oximeters, smart-rings, smart watches, and other low-profile devices for real-time signal quality assessment.
 This could significantly advance the field of wearable health technology, enabling continuous, real-time monitoring of biomarkers with high accuracy and minimal computational resources.